obsidiansystems/seven-guis-vty/TemperatureConverter.md

 ### Tidy up

 Be not mistaken, our program is done, but we can still improve it a bit by removing the code duplication that is `setCelsiusEvent` and `setFahrenheitEvent`.
-The only difference between them, is which `Event` we are handling and how to convert the parsed value into fahrenheit and celsius respectively.
+The only differences between them are which `Event` we are handling and how to convert the parsed value into Fahrenheit or Celsius respectively.
 Thus, we pull it out like this:

 ```haskell
 convertEvent :: Reflex t => (Double -> Double) -> Event t Z.TextZipper -> Event t Z.TextZipper